- Privacy Statement for Members

 Existing members with at least 12 months membership in total across their old and new cover are entitled to the lower benefits on their old cover.

-1. Previously insured with Frank Child and student dependants are covered up until they turn 21 years of age.
-After their 21st birthday they have 2 months to organise health insurance, but their new membership will start from the date they turned 21.
-They won’t have to serve waiting and benefit limitation periods when transferring to an equivalent or lower level of insurance.
+- Previously insured with Frank Child and student dependants are covered up until they turn 25 years of age.
+After their 25th birthday they have 2 months to organise health insurance, but their new membership will start from the date they turned 25.
+They won’t have to serve waiting periods when transferring to an equivalent or lower level of insurance.

-2. Previously insured with another insurer Student dependants whose parents are members of another registered health insurer and were previously insured with their parents, may sign up with Frank within 2 months of ceasing to be a dependant, on a level of cover equal to or less than that held by their parents, without serving waiting or benefit limitation periods.
+- Previously insured with another insurer Student dependants whose parents are members of another registered health insurer and were previously insured with their parents, may sign up with Frank within 30 days of ceasing to be a dependant, on a level of cover equal to or less than that held by their parents, without serving waiting periods.
 An acceptable transfer certificate and claims history must be received by Frank.

 Planning for a child

-If you’re planning for a family and want private hospital cover for obstetrics, you’ll need to be on Frank Best Hospital cover at least 12 months before you have a child to make sure that all of your waiting periods have been served.
+If you’re planning for a family and want private hospital cover for obstetrics, you’ll need to be on Frank's Top Hospital (Silver+) for at least 12 months before you have a child to make sure that all of your waiting periods have been served.

 If you’re currently on a singles membership and would like your baby to be covered by Frank, you will need to upgrade to a single parent or family membership from the date your baby is born.
 Your baby will not incur waiting periods.
 If you’re currently on a couples membership, you can add your baby when he or she is born and your membership will automatically update to family cover.
 You’ll need to contact Frank to add your baby to your cover.